swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

-For `Slice`, the functions need to add an additional generic parameter, which is immediately restricted in the `where` clause.
+For `Slice` of typed buffers, the functions need to add an additional generic parameter, which is immediately restricted in the `where` clause.
 This is necessary because "parameterized extensions" are not yet a Swift feature.
 Eventually, these functions should be able to have exactly the same generic signatures as the counterpart function on their `UnsafeBufferPointer`-family base.
 This change will be neither source-breaking nor ABI-breaking.

-Changes to `Slice<UnsafeBufferPointer<T>`:
+#####  `Slice<UnsafeBufferPointer<T>`

 ```swift
 extension Slice {
   /// Executes the given closure while temporarily binding the memory referenced